AdobeDocs/experience-manager-cloud-service.en/help/forms/embed-adaptive-form-core-components-external-web-page.md

 The adaptive form is embedded in the web page.
 Observe the following in the embedded adaptive form:

-* Header and footer in the original adaptive form are not included in the embedded form.
 * Drafts and submitted forms are available in the Drafts and Submissions tab in the Forms Portal.
 * Submit action configured on the original adaptive form is retained in the embedded form.
 * Adaptive form rules are retained and fully functional in the embedded form.
 * Experience targeting and A/B tests configured in the original adaptive form do not work in the embedded form.
 * If Adobe Analytics is configured on the original form, the analytics data is captured in Adobe Analytics server.
 However, it is not available in the Forms analytics report.

-In Adaptive Forms based on Core Components, the client libraries (ClientLibs) are included and loaded along with Header and Footer components of a form.
+* In Adaptive Forms based on Core Components, the client libraries (ClientLibs) are included and loaded along with Header and Footer components of a form.
 So, when you embed an Adaptive Forms based on Core Components to a webpage, it always includes Header and Footer of the form.

 ## Sample topology {#sample-topology}